qoosdd89382/embedded-hazelcast/README.md

 eval $(minikube docker-env)
 ```

-Remember that when the terminal is lost, or if the window changes or be closed, the environment settings will be lost as well.
+Remember that when the terminal session is lost (window changes or be closed), the environment settings will be lost as well.

-Therefore, you must run the eval script again when necessary.
+Therefore, you must run the `eval` script again when necessary.

 #### Docker build